databrary/design/top_level.md

 **Are the terms I am using sufficient for someone not in my lab but with similar expertise?**

-Title should **not** include any analytical information or whys.
+Titles should **not** include any analytical information or whys.
 Only hows and whats.

 ### Alias